EvelineV/ReactRunning/README.md

 ```
 Then view <a href="localhost:8080">localhost:8080</a> in your favourite browser

-## Get started (Linux Mint version)
+## Troubleshooting
-You need to install NodeJS-legacy:
+You may need to install NodeJS-legacy:
 ```bash
 apt install nodejs-legacy
 ```
-and another virtual environment manager, for example conda.
-Otherwise, the Ubuntu instructions apply.
+and another virtual environment manager, for example <a href="https://anaconda.org/">conda</a>.